VITO-RS-CORSA/CORSA-S2-openEO/README.md

 <img src="images/corsa_flow.PNG" alt="The CORSA processing flow" width="800"/>

 # Overview
-In this repository we provide a demo for CORSA applied on Sentinel-2 data, implemented on the Terrascope platform.
+In this repository, we provide a demo for CORSA applied on Sentinel-2 data, implemented on the Terrascope platform.
 The CORSA workflow compresses the 10m and 20m resolution bands of Sentinel-2 (10 bands) to compact tif files.